Bronze Year 17

 1. [1]COLLIN COLSHER: The Super Powers Collection series, mini-comics that came with each Kenner superhero action figure released in 1983-1984, features Batman in a handful of issues.
 Batman appears in Super Powers Collection #2, Super Powers Collection #5-9, and Super Powers Collection #11.
 These mini-comics are out-of-continuity, canon only on Earth-32 and Earth-B.

-2. [2]COLLIN COLSHER: A site contributor once insisted that “Batman in SOS: Save Our Snakes!”—a one page print advertisement for Sears’ Magic Snake toys that ran in some 1982 comics—had to be Earth-1 canon, demanding that I include it on this chronology.
+2. [2]COLLIN COLSHER: A site contributor once insisted that “Batman in SOS: Save Our Snakes!”—a one page print advertisement for Sears’ Magic Snake toys that ran in some 1982 comics—had to be Earth-1 canon, demanding that I include it in these annals.
 Like the Hostess ads (and all other Silver/Bronze Age product ad comics), this one is 100% non-canon.
 In fact, this mention is the closest “SOS” will ever get to being on the timeline.

 3. [3]COLLIN COLSHER: DC Sampler was a three-issue mini-series from November 1983 to November 1984 that was completely comprised of previews and advertisements for upcoming or ongoing comics.
 While most of the previews and ads in all three issues cannot be mistaken for original content, the Batman and The Outsiders ad in DC Sampler #1 is a curious case because it shows the Outsiders busting an escaped Joker.
 This sequence is not lifted from any other book, nor is it previewing something that is to come.
 As such, a lot of folks on the web regard this as a canon Outsiders story.
 However, similarly to how I regard all Silver and Bronze Age ad comics (even ones that aren’t shilling pastries or toys), I’m hesitant to include DC Sampler #1 on our timeline.
 It’s up to you whether or not you consider the DC Sampler magazines in-continuity, but I’m leaving them off my chronology.